Specialist Dentistry

 Orthodontic treatment is a way of straightening or moving teeth, to improve the appearance of the teeth and how they work.
 It can also help to look after the long-term health of the teeth, gums and jaw joints, by spreading the biting pressure over all the teeth.

-• Consultant & Specialist in Orthodontics
+• Specialist in Orthodontics

 Why should I have orthodontic treatment?